Home

 Tush Kyiz are visual prayers--prayers for protection and prosperity, prayers for wisdom and remembrance, for hoped-for children and for honoring ancestors and culture.

-In the symbolic language of these historic textiles, the Kyrgyz people tell their story and sing an enduring song about their past, what the Saimachy called the "Song of Silence".
+In the symbolic language of these historic textiles, the Kyrgyz people tell their story and sing an enduring song about their past, what the nomads called the "Song of Silence."

 During the 70 years of Soviet rule, the tradition of making Tush Kyiz slowly vanished.
 Today it is a lost art, seen only in museums and private collections.
-They are relics of a nomadic culture that no longer exists, but has much to tell us about how to live in peace and harmony.
+They are relics of a nomadic culture that no longer exists, but has much to tell us about how they lived in peace and harmony.

 I became enthralled with the unique artistry and extraordinary craftsmanship in these textiles.
 Through research and interviews, I learned what these treasures meant to the nomadic Kyrgyz people.
 However the Soviets were successful in discouraging their creation, so that today Tush Kyiz are considered a lost art.
 Most of the "TKs" in my collection date from the 1950s and '60s.
 Almost none were made after that.
 The Saimachys who created them are long gone, and younger generations, who were raised as Soviets, had no interest in making them.
 No longer hung in Yurts, Tush Kyiz today--even in Kyrgyzstan--are found only in museums.